Skip to main content

 Under the DGA, data intermediaries will be required to notify the competent authority of their intention to provide such services.
 The competent authority will ensure that the notification procedure is non-discriminatory and does not distort competition and will confirm that the data intermediation services provider has submitted the notification containing all required information.

 Upon receipt of such a confirmation, the data intermediary can legally start to operate and use the label ‘data intermediation services provider recognised in the Union’ in its written and spoken communication, as well as the common logo.
-Those authorities will also monitor compliance with the data intermediation requirements and the Commission will keep a central register of recognised data intermediaries.
+Those authorities will also monitor compliance with the data intermediation requirements and the Commission keeps a central register of recognised data intermediaries.

 Data altruism